bsimps3/cs50labs/structs/README.md

 ## What is a Struct?

 There are times that we want to store data that is related, but of different data types, in one variable.
 This bundling of data is called **encapsulation**.
-In other programming languages, we might do this with an object, but in C, we have something that's more basic: the **data structure** or just **struct**.
+In other programming languages, we might do this with a data structure called an **object**, but in C, we have something that's more basic: the **data structure** or just **struct**.
+When you begin to use structs to solve problems you are starting down a path in computer science called **Object Oriented Programming**.

 For instance, say we want to keep track of a class of 25 students, and each student has a name, a student id number, a year, and a gpa.
 Up until now, the only way we could do this would be to create four arrays, one for each of these types of data.
-We would have to declare all four arrays, each with a size of 25, and make sure to keep them in sync, so that the same index in each refers to the same student.
+We would have to declare all four arrays, each with a size of 25, and make sure to keep them in sync, so that the **same index** in each refers to the same student.
+So really, there is no formal relationship among the data that represents one student...
+We just have to remember that in these four arrays the values at index 2 represent one student.
+This can lead to mistakes!

 We can instead group this data together in one variable using a **struct**.
 We can create a new data type named `student`, which has four **members**, a `string name`, an `int id`, an `int year` and a `float gpa`.
+A **member** is a variable which "belongs to" a struct.
 In addition, we can set up our new structure without having to declare how many students there will be.

 So, using **structs** we can create our own data types, which will come in very useful as we deal with more complex programming problems!